Divorce and Bankruptcy Lawyers in Texas

 Marital debt after divorce depends on the state where you live and time when the debt was acquired.
 Texas is a community property state; meaning that any asset or debt that you or your spouse acquired during your marriage is considered community property.
 Both of you have 50% community property interest.

-If the debt was acquired during your marriage, you are both equally liable to repay it.
+Similar to the community property division, any debt during your marriage leaves both you and your spouse equally liable.
 However, some specific circumstances can change the amount of debt that you owe.
 You may also conclude an explicit agreement that assigns a certain amount of debt to each spouse.

 If you would like to know how much debt you may be liable for, it is best to talk to your divorce attorney.
 They would be able to advise you depending on your case.

 However, it is important to note that if your ex-spouse files for bankruptcy, you will still be liable for the entire debt from the creditor’s point of view.
 Even if the debt is discharged for your former spouse, you will still hold this liability.

 When a divorce has finalized and your former spouse files bankruptcy, the creditors will look to you to repay any outstanding marital debt after divorce.
 However, filing for personal bankruptcy can help erase any debt that is carried over from a divorce.

 At Leinart Law Firm, we have witnessed this happen, and our clients that were facing financial trouble before a former spouse declared bankruptcy often went bankrupt as well.
 Therefore, consulting an experienced divorce bankruptcy attorney and accessing bankruptcy resources would be the best option to discover advantageous solutions.